rcm/rcm.github.io/CIN2526/SocialInspiredAlgorithms.md

 # Concepts
 - Optimization based on social interactions
 - Uses population of individuals
-- Most algorithms are using for real optimization
+- Most algorithms are used for real optimization
 - They borrow ideas from the behavior of living systems

 # Particle Swarm Optimization
-- Created in 1995 by James Kennedy and Russell Eberhart [@blum2008swarm]
+- Created in 1995 by James Kennedy and Russell Eberhart
 - Inspired in social psychology and bird flock simulation
 - Uses a population of individuals
 - Each individual has a position and a velocity